Premium Motorsports: Car No. 27 history

 At the 2019 Daytona 500, Casey Mears drove a No. 27 Chevy Camaro ZL1 that was built and crewed by Premium, but entered as a Germain Racing entry.
 Pat Tryson was the crew chief.
 This was Mears's first Cup start since 2016.
 The No. 27 was next entered at Auto Club Speedway, this time as a Premium entry driven by Reed Sorenson with Tommy Baldwin as crew chief.

 Reed Sorenson made the starting lineup of the 2020 Daytona 500 after finishing 18th in Duel 1 of the 2020 Bluegreen Vacations Duels.

+Car No. 27 results

 Car No. 40 history

 In 2016, Premium Motorsports purchased the Hillman Racing No. 40 team and brought Mike Hillman as competition director.
 Hillman and Robinson attempted to field the No. 40 CRC Industries Chevrolet in the 2016 Daytona 500 for Reed Sorenson but failed to qualify.
 The 40 did not make another attempt for 2016.